-Polish your leadership prowess in 2017.
+Polish your leadership prowess in the new year.
 Tackle these 5 business issues to rise to the top of your game.

 You’re a great manager.
 You get results, you work hard, you put a lot into your team.
 Where do you go from here?

-As you think about what 2017 has in store for you, tackle these issues to be a better leader:
+As you think about what the future has in store for you, tackle these issues to be a better leader:

 1. Choose Your Challenge: What do you need to face, but haven’t?
 What’s going on that requires a new approach or more effort?
 What are the personal limits that are getting in the way of what you should be doing?